FAQ Animation

 From what I gather, you're not particularly fond of The Modern Dance - or, at least, as fond as of any other of Ubu's releases.
 Still, it has always been a favourite from critics and fans alike.
 In fact, it remains the band's most popular album.
 I doubt, however, that Why choose to re-play it, release an album of that performance and embark on a tour exclusively based on it?
 What made you want to focus on it in such a way?

 Why do it?
 Possibly the most compelling reason goes like this...
 Pere Ubu albums these days are major productions.
 They transcend simple album releases.
-LLPU took more than 2 years, closer to 3, to complete.
+LLPU took more than two years, closer to 3, to complete.
 It was a theatrical production, a concert production, a radio play production and a film production.
-The next album LADY FROM SHANGHAI will take just as long and will reconstruct the notion of dance in performance.
+The next album Lady From Shanghai will take just as long and will reconstruct the notion of dance in performance.
 Given the time scales involved, we need to do other things in order to keep functioning as a musical unit capable of intense live interaction.
 We need to stay sharp as a group.
 We need to play out.
 Doing MD gives us that opportunity and it offers up a whole other set of problems to solve that exist on a relatively simple level of craft musicianship.
 It's a busman's holiday.

 You said about The Annotated Modern Dance: "We tried not to be slavish reproducing the album."
 As if, the exact reproduction of sounds was not a main concern.
 How did you feel revisiting all those old songs, some of which you had not even played for decades, and what was the approach to their rediscovering?
 How do you feel they have "aged"?